danny0838/PyWebScrapBook/README.md

 Install Python >= 3.6 from the [official site](https://www.python.org).

-Add python to PATH so that it can be run from the command line interface (CLI).
+Add python to `PATH` environment variable so that it can be run from the command line interface (CLI).

 ### Install this package